wpilibsuite/frc-docs/source/docs/beta/beta-getting-started/trackers-reporting-bugs.rst

 .. image:: images/trackers-reporting-bugs/github-issues.png
    :alt: The Github issues tab in the beta project.

 To report an issue, click the **Issues** tab and select :guilabel:`New issue`.
-A template should appear that will help prompt for useful items to report along with your issue.
+Select :guilabel:`Bug report` and a template will appear that will help prompt for useful items to report along with your issue.
 When done, click :guilabel:`Submit new issue`.